mmcc-xx/BirdCAGE/README.md

 ![BirdCAGE Screenshot](birdcage.JPG)

 # Newest stuff
+- Details page with bigger spectrogram.
+My camera's audio has a pretty low sample rate, so the big spectrograms look not great.
+I hope to test with a CD quality (44.1KHz sampling, 16bit samples) source to see if it looks better
 - Made the UI more consistent.
 Setting preferences and streams is still pretty bad though.
 - Just in as of 11:49 eastern US time on May 19th, dynamically generated tiny spectrograms.
 So neat.